brootaylor/personal-dev-framework/README.md

 ## What's in it?

-* Basic HTML5 elements.
+* Top level HTML5 elements.
 * Various SCSS partials in a structure that works for me.
 It includes things like [Normalise.css](http://necolas.github.io/normalize.css/) as well as useful CSS helpers and default print CSS - thanks to [HTML5 Boilerplate](https://github.com/h5bp/html5-boilerplate).
-* A basic [Gruntfile.js](http://gruntjs.com/) strawman for common tasks I use.
+* A [Gruntfile.js](http://gruntjs.com/) strawman for common tasks I use.
 * The latest [jQuery](https://jquery.com/) via CDN, with a local fallback.
 * The latest [Modernizr](http://modernizr.com/) build for feature detection.
 Worth noting that it doesn't have every feature enabled though.
 * Protection against any stray `console` statements causing JavaScript errors